 Why are you squawking?
 Didn't your friends pay you enough money already?
-This is your chance to redeem yourself, and Rothman is willing to give you that chance.
+This is your chance to redeem yourself, and Liebowitz is willing to give you that chance.
 Now will you take it?

 (FRANKIE looks at the contract again.
-While looking at the contract RUSSO enters the scene.)
+While looking at the contract RUSSO and a big tough-looking man enter the scene.)